 Since this endowment is funded with MSRDP funds, it will be held as "funds functioning as endowment" for accounting purposes.
+50. U. T. Health Science Center - San Antonio: Recommenda- tion to Accept Gift to Establish the Dr. John M. Smith, Jr. Professorship in Family Practice and Eligi- bility for Matching Funds Under the Texas Eminent Scholars Program.--

-50. U. T. Health Science Center - San Antonio: Approval to Accept Gift from Dr. and Mrs. J. Marvin Smith, III, San Antonio, Texas, and Other Family Members; Establishment of the Dr. John M. Smith, Jr. Professorship in Family Practice; and Eligibility for Matching Funds Under the Texas Eminent Scholars Program. -- Authorization was given to accept a \$100,000 gift from Dr. and Mrs. J. Marvin Smith, III, San Antonio, Texas, and other family members and to establish the Dr. John M. Smith, Jr. Professorship in Family Practice at The University of Texas Health Science Center at San Antonio.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Vice Chancellor for Asset Management, and President Howe that a \$100,000 gift from Dr. and Mrs. J. Marvin Smith, III, San Antonio, Texas, and other family members be accepted to establish the Dr. John M. Smith, Jr. Professorship in Family Practice at the U. T. Health Science Center - San Antonio.